react-navigation/react-navigation.github.io/versioned_docs/version-7.x/screen.md

 // The stack will now have: `Home` -> `Profile` with `userId: 2`
 ```

 If you specify `getId` and it doesn't return `undefined`, the screen is identified by both the screen name and the returned ID.
-Which means that if you're on `ScreenName` and navigate to `ScreenName` again with different params - and return a different ID from the `getId` callback, it'll add a new screen to the stack:
+That means that if you're on `ScreenName` and navigate to `ScreenName` again with different params - and return a different ID from the `getId` callback, it'll add a new screen to the stack:

 ```js
 // Let's say you're on `Home` screen